 It's kind of funny because we never went there before moving to the beach, but we see people from our old community there almost every time we go.

 Always something to see – Forest Gump would say that living on the ocean is like a box of chocolates.
-You never know what you're gonna get.
+You never know what you're going to get.

 You wake up every day and wonder to yourself, “What am I going to see today?”